Non-Credit Courses FAQs

 - How do I apply a discount code?

-- Does any Extension Master Gardener or Extension Master Naturalist in the country qualify for the $98 fee?
+- Does any Extension Master Gardener or Extension Master Naturalist in the country qualify for the Master Gardener Discount?

 - How do I Create an Account with REPORTER?